 Tips From Chefs Cookbook

-- Leavening Agent: Raising agents also called as leavening agents.
+- Leavening Agent: Raising agents are also called leavening agents.
 These are the key ingredients which make our dishes soft and fluffy.
-Hear we are using eno and baking soda as a leavening agents.
+Here we are using eno and baking soda as a leavening agent.
 1 teaspoon of eno (fruit salt) is perfect for the amount of rava and curd used in the recipe and helps the idli to be soft, fluffy without the soapy aroma.
-If you use baking soda, then add ¼ teaspoon (2 to 3 pinches) of it in the batter.
+If you use baking soda, then add ¼ teaspoon (2 to 3 pinches) of it to the batter.

 - Curd (Yogurt): I have used fresh curd.
 You can use both fresh or sour curd to make the idli.

 - Idli Pan: First and most important is idli pan.
 You will need an idli pan to make these steamed cakes.
 Idli pans are made to fit perfectly into a pressure cooker or steamer.
 In fact, idli steamers are also available easily these days.